 Machine learning Machine learning (ML) is the use and development of computer systems that are able to learn and adapt without following explicit instructions by using algorithms and statistical models to analyse and draw inferences from patterns in data.

 Deep learning Deep learning is a type of machine learning based on artificial neural networks in which multiple layers of processing are used to extract progressively higher-level features from data.

+DTEC5 comments:

+To be continuesly updated as needed in the course of the update.

 Abbreviations